-- For the Master's Thesis option, 24 hours of coursework, plus EEB 698A & 698B Thesis (taken sequentially), which counts for 6 hours for a total of 30 hours, are required.
-For the Master's Report option, EEB 398R must be taken and counts for 3 hours, in addition to 27 hours of coursework, for a total of 30 hours. - Completion of a minimum of 15 hours of coursework in Ecology, Evolution and Behavior is required.
-EEB courses are defined as courses taught or co-taught by a member of the EEB GSC.
-In rare cases, a course taught by a faculty member who is not a member of the EEB GSC may be substituted, but this substitution must be approved by the Graduate Advisor.
-Research courses (BIO 182, 282, 382, etc.) cannot be used to fill this requirement.
-The student can use no more than one conference course (e.g., a non-lecture graduate course focused on discussion of readings) to fulfill the 15-hour requirement. - As part of the 15 hours of coursework, the student must take three hours of EEB 389D Subjects & Skills in Biological Sciences.
-This is a core course for first-semester students in the EEB graduate program and is co-taught with the PB first year students (see above). - An additional 6 hours of work acceptable for graduate credit must be outside the major area of EEB.

-- No more than 9 hours of senior level college courses may be counted toward the Master's degree, and no more than 6 of these can be in EEB or the minor area.
+- For the Thesis option, 24 hours of coursework, plus PB 698A & 698B Thesis (taken sequentially) which counts for 6 hours for a total of 30 hours.
+For a MA with Report option, PB 398R must be taken and counts for 3 hours, in addition to 27 hours of coursework, for a total of 30 hours. - Complete of a minimum of 15 hours of coursework in Plant Biology is required.
+PB courses are defined as courses taught by an IB or MBS faculty or lecturer.
+Courses outside MBS or IB may count by petition to, and approval by the Graduate Advisor.
+Research courses (PB 182, 282, 382, etc.) cannot be used to fill this requirement.
+The student can use no more than one conference course to fulfill the 15-hour requirement. - As part of the 15 hours of coursework, the student must take three hours of PB 389D Subjects & Skills in Biological Sciences.
+This is a core course for first- semester students in the Plant Biology graduate program and is co-taught with the EEB first year students. - An additional six hours of work acceptable for graduate credit must be outside the major area of Plant Biology. - No more than 9 hours of senior level college courses may be counted toward the MA degree, and no more than 6 of these can be in PB or the minor area.
 Courses with a middle digit of 8 or 9 should be chosen where possible. - No more than six hours of Credit/No Credit courses can be counted.
 Approval of the Graduate Advisor is required prior to registration for a Credit/No Credit course.